- Help you understand how posts are used on class blogs.

-Every newly created blog is the same default lay out with posts displayed on its home page with a ‘Hello World’ post and an ‘Sample’ page.
+Every newly created blog is the same default layout with posts displayed on its home page with a ‘Hello World’ post and and ‘Sample’ page.

 You can delete this post at any time by going to Posts > All Posts.

-Hovering your mouse over the title of the Hello post brings up four action links.
+Hovering your mouse over the title of the Hello World post brings up four action links.

 Now just click on Trash.
 This sends it to your Trash folder where it is permanently deleted within 30 days of when you trashed it.